Binkersss/zyn-telegram-bot/README.md

 - Track daily Zyn usage with the `/zyn` command.
 - Get a summary of today's Zyn usage with the `/daily` command.
 - Get a summary of the last 7 days' Zyn usage with the `/weekly` command.
+- Get a summary of the last 30 days' Zyn usage with the `/30days` command.
+- Delete the most recent entry with the `/removeRecent` command.
+- Delete all entries with the `/deleteAll` command.
+- Get help with `/help`.

 ## Prerequisites